Who was Paul and how did he become a big name in Christian doctrine?

 But doesn’t this fly in the face of Jesus’ actions?
-Three days after the crucifixion, when Jesus makes his comeback, he doesn’t appear first to Peter or even to one of the other 12 men.
-He appears to a woman, Mary Magdalene, and sends her on a mission to,
+Three days after the crucifixion, when Jesus makes his comeback, he doesn’t appear to Peter nor to anyone of the other 12 men.
+He appears first to a woman, Mary Magdalene, and sends her on a mission:

 For this reason Mary is called the “apostle to the apostles.”
 But Paul tried to strip her of this honor and erase her role from history.
 In his letter to the Corinthians, Paul said, explicitly, that Jesus appeared first to Peter, then to the Twelve apostles.”
 Then to 500 people, and finally to himself.
 He makes no mention of Mary Magdalene.
 But this is only one example of Paul’s questionable rulings on the rights of women, which modern Christians may take issue with.
 Paul also demanded that women cover their heads with a veil.